yellowmessenger/documentation/docs/platform_concepts/growth/user-journey.md

 5. ***Journey switched rate***: %age of time users switched paths between two journeys
 6. ***43.28 %(***96310): This means, out of 100% of the sessions which got triggered on the chat, 43.28 % (~ 96310) times people went to the wallet journey directly after starting the session.

+    * This does not mean 96310 users went through this flow.
+    * This also does not mean that only 96310 times the wallet journey was triggered.
+    * The journey was triggered 96310 times directly after starting the session.
+This does not include the numbers for cases     where this journey was triggered in a later stage.

 ![](https://i.imgur.com/PXydTOx.png)

-    - This does not mean 96310 users went through this flow.
-    - This also does not mean that only 96310 times the wallet journey was triggered.
-    - The journey was triggered 96310 times directly after starting the session.
-This does not include the numbers for cases     where this journey was triggered in a later stage.

-### ***‘Steps inside the journey’*** model
+### ***'Steps inside the flow' modal***

 1. ***Journey Switched***: This means the user switched from journey A to journey B.

 2. ***Journey Completed***: This denotes completion of the journey.
 It might take longer for certain users to complete the journey based on the steps in the journey and their response to it.

 3. ***User Dropped***: This means the user got dropped off the chat window or did not respond for a very long time.